Ayase-252/LoveLive_Gacha_Model/Readme.md

   `-s`      : apply special gacha policy in which you will get a SR card at least

-  `-S`      : prevent echo of single premium gacha (in this mode, the performance of programm is improved obviously)
+  `-S`      : prevent echo of single premium gacha (in this mode, the performance of program is improved obviously)

 ##Remark